alexandermishin13/bh1750-control/README.md

 Or You can use a daemon `bh1750-daemon` for run the actions.
 The daemon reads the `dev.bh1750.%u.illuminance` variable for measured light level, searches the database, and runs the commands it finds.
+With the daemon You may set delays for commands.
+During the delay, the command can be automatically canceled if the illumination changes significantly, or executed after the delay has expired.

 ## Status